First transcontinental railroad: In popular culture

 Kristiana Gregory's 1999 book The Great Railroad Race (part of the "Dear America" series) is written as the fictional diary of Libby West, who chronicles the end of the railroad construction and the excitement that engulfed the country at the time.

 In the 1999 Will Smith film Wild Wild West, the joining ceremony is the setting of an assassination attempt on then U.S. President Ulysses S. Grant by the film's antagonist Dr. Arliss Loveless.

 The main character in The Claim (2000) is a surveyor for the Central Pacific Railroad, and the film is partially about the efforts of a frontier mayor to have the railroad routed through his town.

 In the 2002 DreamWorks Animation movie Spirit: Stallion of the Cimarron, the title character, a horse named Spirit, is delivered with other horses to pull a steam locomotive at a work site for the transcontinental railroad.

 The American Experience series' 2002–2003 season documents the railway in the episode titled "Transcontinental Railroad".

 The building of the railway is covered by the 2004 BBC documentary series Seven Wonders of the Industrial World in episode 6, "The Line".

 The popular sci-fi television show Doctor Who featured the transcontinental railroad in a 2010 BBC audiobook entitled The Runaway Train, read by Matt Smith and written for audio by Oli Smith.

 The construction of the transcontinental railroad provides the setting for the AMC television series Hell on Wheels.
 Thomas Durant is a regular character in the series and is portrayed by actor Colm Meaney.

+The campaign mode of Kalypso Media's 2018 video game Railway Empire covers the construction of the transcontinental railroad and features key figures such as Thomas Durant and Collis Huntington.